bitcoin-core/bitcoincore.org/CONTRIBUTING.md

 All pull-requests must pass the continuous integration tests which test HTML validity, links and images.

-Anyone may participate in the review process and all comments, ACK/NACKs will be taken into consideration but the decision about merging rests with the website maintainers.
+Anyone may participate in the review process.
+All comments and ACK/NACKs will be taken into consideration but the decision about merging rests with the website maintainers.

 ## Content Policy

 The purpose of the website is to be an official mouthpiece for the Bitcoin Core project as well as be a resource for technical information that has a direct impact on Bitcoin Core software.
-This can include research, presentation developer blogs.
+This can include research, presentations, and developer blogs.

-Where proposed content is about Bitcoin Core project policy, there should rough consensus of the Bitcoin Core project maintainers as a minimum bar and final decision with the Bitcoin Core project lead.
+Where proposed content is about Bitcoin Core project policy, there should rough consensus of the Bitcoin Core project maintainers as a minimum bar and final decision is with the Bitcoin Core project lead.